Drunk Driving Defense Laws in Massachusetts

 There is another type of OUI defense that has to do with rising blood alcohol concentration.
 The basic premise of this OUI defense has to do with the fact that an individual could drink alcohol, immediately get behind the wheel of an automobile and safely drive before all the alcohol hits his or her system.
 In other words, it may be possible for an officer to pull an individual over while he or she is sober enough to drive, but when the filed sobriety and breathalyzer tests are administered, the principle of rising blood-alcohol concentration might result in the previously sober driver testing as too drunk to drive.

 Drivers are considered to be too drunk to legally drive in Massachusetts if their blood alcohol levels test at 0.8 percent or more.
 Drivers under the agent 21 are subjected to even stricter limitations and they are considered too drunk to drive if their blood alcohol content is only 0.2 percent.
 Like other states, in Massachusetts, if the driver's blood-alcohol concentration hits 0.20 percent, he or she will be vulnerable to stiffer penalties and punishments in the event of conviction.

-A Massachusetts DUI defense attorney may be able to help you avoid some of the above listed punishments by asserting various DUI defenses on your behalf in court.
+A Massachusetts OUI attorney may be able to help you avoid some of the above listed punishments by asserting various OUI defenses on your behalf in court.
 If you have been accused of drunk driving, you may wish to consult with a private attorney to evaluate the seriousness of your legal situation and the best pathways to take in the litigation of your case.